1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 However, right now three simple 'hacks' seem to work - at least a bit, as I didn't run into the problem of broken wires here yet (..knock on wood..).
 To keep this section as short as possible, I'll go over each of them in an expandable textbox as usual.

-??? experiment "Duct-Tape"
+??? example "Duct-Tape"

     The first 'hack' is to actually just wrap some layers of duct tape around the plastic cap and the first inch or two of the wiring.
     By doing so, you'll stiffen up the wires a bit in that first section right behind the cap, avoiding the punctual bending.
 You need to make sure that the whole construction won't be too stiff as it should still be able to bend overall though, otherwise you'll provoke the same issue right after the attached tape.
     As I'm using my printers in an enclosure, this solution didn't last long though.
 The heat inside the enclosure made the glue of the tape warm and it lost contact to the black plastic cap.
 So I personally can't recommend this one.

-??? experiment "Self-Sealing/Welding Tape"
+??? example "Self-Sealing/Welding Tape"

     The second 'hack' is actually kind of the same like the duct tape method, but instead of wrapping the self-sealing tape around the outside of the plastic cap, you wrap it around the wires.
     I forgot to take a picture of it, but it's fairly simple, so let me explain it a bit.